Rancho Cordova, California: History

-Tom Raley bought Mills Station in 1956.
-The Raley's organization believes he ran the grocery store, but community residents do not remember it being called Raley's.
-In 1972 after negotiations between the Fire District, Sacramento County, Raley's, and the Sons and Daughters of the Golden West, the building was moved to back north of the Boulevard about 200 feet.
-It was renovated as a restaurant but was never quite successful, and changed hands many times over 20 years.
-The last tenant moved out in August 1991 and the building sat idle, used only by vagrants and transients.
-It was secured, preserved, and moved once again.
-In its final life, Mills Station has been restored as a community center at the Mather Field / Mills Light Rail Station approximately 1,000 feet from its original location.

 The agricultural heritage of Rancho Cordova fell onto hard times in the 1930s and 1940s.
 Along with Joseph Routier's nationally recognized produce, wine from Roland Federspiel's Cordova Vineyards had been served at White House table during the Teddy Roosevelt presidency.
 Unfortunately, northern California went through a lengthy period of drought.
 Making things worse, the State Legislature raised property tax rates, setting values at "the highest and best use" as opposed to the actual use of the land.
 It became more and more difficult for farmers to keep their land in production.

-At this point, all of the young men returning from World War II were looking for places to settle down, find a job, buy a home, and raise their families.
+Many young men returning from World War II were looking for places to settle down, find a job, buy a home, and raise their families.
 Roland Federspiel formed a partnership with Glenn Ahlstrom and a contractor named Jacobsen to build homes on land that had previously been vineyards.
 Up until that point after the War, there had not been any production housing in the United States.
 Homes had been constructed individually or in small numbers.

 Construction began at the intersection of Folsom Boulevard and Zinfandel Drive.
 The first three homes on the west side of the street were the model homes.
-Duplexes on the opposite corners originally housed the sales office and post office, then the first office of The Grapevine newspaper.
+Duplexes on the opposite corners originally housed the sales office and post office, then the first office of Rancho Cordova Grapevine-Independent.

 Federspiel had chosen the name Cordova Vineyards with a nod to the Cordoba Region in Spain, and wanted to preserve the Cordova name.
 Glenn Ahlstrom drove down to San Francisco in his old woodie station wagon and physically brought back the first ‘post box’.
 The US Postal Service agreed to let them use the name Rancho Cordova as it was just the right size to fit around the circle of the old postal franking stamp.
 They named the streets for wine grapes.
 It is a treat to find some of those old grapes coming back into production again, with wines like Malbec and Barbera.
 In recognition of that heritage, Elliott Homes named all of the streets in the Villages of Zinfandel at Stonecreek for wineries around the world when they began to build at the south end of Zinfandel in 2000.